• Skip to content

 School Reports

-Reports will be available for all families via PAM.
-We will inform families as soon as reports are released.
-Then you will need to log into your PAM account, click on the child's photo/name and select 'assessment reports' from the drop down Profile Menu and download your child's report to read.
+Reports are available for all families via PAM.
+You will need to log into your PAM account, click on the child's photo/name and select 'assessment reports' from the drop down Profile Menu and download your child's report to read.
 All previous reports are also accessible through PAM.

 School Closure Days